SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 ---

-## ARTICLE VIII: INITIAL SCOPE
+## ARTICLE IX: INITIAL SCOPE

 At system start, exactly the following exist:

 - George [full name]
 - Rebecca [full name]
-- A shared house
+- a shared house
-- Public evidence that Rebecca has just moved in
+- public evidence that Rebecca has just moved in

-No other people exist.
-No external world exists beyond what is written.
+Nothing else exists until written.

+---

+## ARTICLE X: AUTHORITY

+This document is supreme.

+If any other document conflicts with this one:
+- this document prevails
+- the conflicting text is invalid

 ---